mikinakajima/MgFeO_electrical_conductivity/README.md

 ## **Python scripts**
 - `Figure2_Hugoniot.py`: Calculates Hugoniot relationships for (Mg,Fe)O (Figure 2a, 2b)
-- `Figure3_Reflectivity_Temperature_DCconductivity.py`: Calculates the relationship the reflectivity, temperature, and DC conductivity as functions of shock velocity and pressure (Figure 3a, b, c)
-- `Z_values.py`: Calculates the relationship between shock velocity and Z values (Supplementary Figure 2)
+- `Figure3_R_T_Sigma_and_SupplementaryFigure2_Z.py`: Calculates the relationship the reflectivity, temperature, and DC conductivity as functions of shock velocity and pressure (Figure 3a, b, c) and Z values (Supplementary Figure 2) as functions of shock velocity and pressure
-- `sigma_model.py`: Calculates the electrical conductivity model (Supplementary Figure 3)
+- `SupplementaryFigure3_sigma_model.py`: Calculates the electrical conductivity model (Supplementary Figure 3)

 ## **Data folders**
 - `Hugoniot/`: Stores data for Hugoniot relation plots (Figure 2a, 2b)